Why This 70s Kitchen Needed A Makeover

 Now for the next part of the budget-friendly kitchen makeover, I’ll tell you about the painted countertops.
 With the cabinets painted light gray I couldn’t leave the countertops harvest gold!
 Well, I could have, but let’s just say that it wasn’t an impressive combination of colors.
 So, I opted to find a good solution for painting very old laminate countertops.
 There are more options than I realized, from complete kits to DIY laminate painting.

 The kit I chose was the Giani Countertop Paint kit in the White Diamond.
 With this kit, you can mimic the look of granite.
 And it really does look good!
 Another bonus was how easy this was to use with the simple instructions and I found a few good videos on YouTube as well.
-In this blog post I share my experience with the Giani kit and a few tips and tricks I learned from the process.
+I have a post on my experience with the Giani kit and a few tips and tricks I learned from the process.

 Peel & Stick Vinyl Wallpaper Backsplash